-Editorial assistants provide administrative support to the editorial team (including writing minutes, invoicing and diary management) and throughout the editorial process from manuscript to publication.
+An Editorial Assistant provides administrative support to the editorial team (including writing minutes, invoicing and diary management) and throughout the editorial process from manuscript to publication.

 This can include reading manuscripts, sending out proofs and finished copies, responding to authors and working with colleagues and freelancers (both in the UK and overseas) to ensure everything runs smoothly, organising files like cover artwork, and supporting the day-to-day running of the office by answering calls and emails.